tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 the existing cleartext extension.
 Thus server operators SHOULD ensure servers understand a given set of ESNI keys before advertising them.
-Additionally, servers SHOULD retain support for any previously-advertised keys for the duration of their validity.
+Additionally, servers SHOULD retain support for any previously-advertised keys for the duration of their validity

 However, in more complex deployment scenarios, this may be difficult to fully guarantee.
 Thus this protocol was designed to be robust in case